A mutation-selection model for general genotypes with recombination: Comments on the literature

 \section{Comments on the literature}

 We make some brief remarks about the substantial literature on multilocus deterministic models in population genetics and its relation to our work.

-A very comprehensive recent reference is Reinhard B\"urger's book \cite{rB00} (see also B\"urger's review paper \cite{Bur98}).
-As well as giving an overview of the classical models for finitely many alleles at each of a finite number of loci, these works consider at length deterministic haploid {\em continuum-of-alleles} models in which individuals have a {\em type} that is thought of as the contribution of a gene to a given quantitative trait.
-The type belongs to a general state space that represents something like the trait value (in which case the state space is a subset of $\bR$) and is often thought of as the combined effect of a multilocus genotype.
+A very comprehensive reference is Reinhard B\"{u}rger's book \cite{rB00} along with B\"{u}rger's review paper \cite{Bur98}). {B\"{u}rger, Reinhard} As well as giving an overview of the classical models for finitely many alleles at each of a finite number of loci, these works consider at length deterministic haploid {\em continuum-of-alleles} models in which individuals have a {\em type} that is envisioned as the contribution of a gene to a given quantitative trait.
+The type belongs to a general state space that represents something like the trait value (in which case the state space is a subset of $\bR$) and is often regarded as the combined effect of a multilocus genotype.
 Each type has an associated fitness, which is some fairly arbitrary function from the type space to $(0,1]$.
 However, the models do not explicitly incorporate a family of loci, the configuration of alleles present at those loci, or a function describing the fitness of a configuration.
 Rather, everything is cast in terms of how fit each type is and how likely one type is to mutate into another.

 Certain classes of mutation-selection models without recombination are solved explicitly in \cite{MR1657856, BaWa01} using ideas from statistical mechanics.
-Such models may be thought of as either multilocus systems with complete linkage or structured single locus systems.
+Such models may be treated either as multilocus systems with complete linkage or as structured single locus systems.
 We also mention the constellation of papers \cite{MR1952324,MR2191729, MR2297255, MR1842838} presenting a deterministic model of population change due to recombination alone.
+In our setting, the Poisson probability measures constitute, very roughly speaking, a hypersurface within the space of all probability measures and recombination can be viewed as an operation that pushes an arbitrary probability measure ``towards'' that hypersurface.
+General results about the convergence of discrete-time dynamical systems to a continuous-time one that is forced onto a submanifold by a suitable vector field may be relevant here, but we are not aware of a particular framework of this kind into which we can fit our results.